mjknj18/Employee-Database-Analysis/README.md

 4. Extract table data from database to identically named Pandas data frames.
 5. Replace null values in each data frame with appropriate default values.
 6. Calculate minimum and maximum employee salary.
-7. Generate equally sized salary range bins based on minimum and maximum salary data.
+7. Generate equally sized salary range bins based on minimum and maximum salaries.
 8. Calculate number of salaries within each bin.
 9. Plot histogram of employee salary frequencies.
 10. Merge employee salary and title data into single data frame.